-4 5 STT Q Trendit(i) found for STE Especial Treatment Trusts and ALTCS Eligibility Especial Treatment Trusts and ALTCS Eligibility Revised 08/24/2018 Revised 08/24/2018 Honey Chapter 800 Trusts - 801 Second Trusts I Assets Flaced in a Trust I Assets Flaced in a Trust Revised Statement Trust Policy When a counted resource on home property is placed in a trust Report 800 Trusters - 801 Trusters that may affect reports A Special Treatment Trust Overview A Special Treatment Trust Overview A Special Treatment Trust Overview A Special Treatment Trust Overview become eligible for ALTSS.
-The disets in a STT authorized to recover the cost of these benefits 1 There are three types of STT. • Trusts for individuals Under Age 65 w • Income-Only Trusts, and • Pooled Trusts.
-The trust must meet certain conditions to qualify as a STT Many of these conditions apply to all three STT types, and some neet these conditions disqualifies the trust from special treatment.
-All STTs eet all conditions for special treatment.
-Policy - Owpter 800 Tructs - 805 Speciel Treatment Trusts 801 Truct Overview 801 Trust Overview 801 Trust Overview 804 Policy A trust is a fegal arrangement in which a person or organization, U Date of creation Description The trust must be created on or after August 11, 1993.
-802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts Noto - Checker Alo Trusts Customer a baseficier NOTE A trust created before August 11, 1993 must be dissolved and recreated to quality as a STT 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust B Trusts for Individuals Under Age 65 with a Disubility Revised 08/24/20 Patry - Diepter 800 Trusts - 800 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
-D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Naty - Oracle 905 houts and Spoce Treatment Truts Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
-End of investig county.
+Image: Constraint of the second second STT Policy Special Treatment Trusts and ALTCS Spibility Special Treatment Trusts and ALTCS Eligibility Review 00:2472018 Special Treatment Trusts and ALTCS Eligibility Assets Placed in a Trust The function of the trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three ST The trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three ST Policy Special Treatment Truck (ST) may allow people who would not otherwise qualify due to excess resources or income to become eligible for ALTES.
+The essets in a STT are not counted for the income and resource tests.
+In return, AHCCCS is authorized to recover the cost of these benefits from the frust upon the death of the customer or termination of the trust.
+There are three types of STT.
+Trusts for individuals Under Age 65 with a Disability Income-Only Trusts, and Pooled Trusts.
+The trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some are unique to a specific kind of STT.
+Failure to meet these conditions disqualifies the trust from special treatment.
+All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
+801 Trust Overview 801 Trust Overview Policy A trust is a legal arrangement in which a person or organization, II Patry - Owster 800 Twats 802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Condition Date of creation Description The trust must be created on or after August 11, 1993.
+NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STL 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts, Naty - Owner 805 Trusts 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
+B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry - Checker 80 Trusts - 800 Special Treatment Trusts D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi Philty - Checker 80 Trusts - 800 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
+Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
+End of investity constitu-